 Residents are expected to participate in scholarly pursuits during their training program.
 Residents are expected to become meaningfully involved with hospital based committees.
 Residents should approach their education with a scholarly eye towards multidisciplinary scientific pursuit of knowledge with a core mission to disseminate learned knowledge to peers, students and other health care professionals.
 Activities deemed scholarly will include multidisciplinary conferences, local, regional and national conferences, teaching, poster and oral presentations as well as publications.
+Residents are expected to be actively present in local and national conferences, minimum required is one presentation at a national conference /publication.

-Didactic conferences including core curriculum modules on study design and on patient safety and quality improvement will be required.
 Time classified as research may be available to upper level residents, in academic good standing only, who have a designated faculty mentor and a pre approved project.